top of page

 Nor is it easy to match the right adult with the right teacher, judging by my personal experience and stories I've heard from my senior student cohort.

 What seems to be the key to Ristad (writing in 1985 as a pioneer in a new way of piano teaching) -- and judging by my past three year's experience as an adult returning student -- is the willingness of any teacher to treat the student in front of her (be that either child or adult student), as an individual.
-Then again, it could be that 80% of a compatible student-teacher match is due to similar personalities which is not that mutable.
+Then again, I'm not the first to suggest that it could be that 80% of a compatible student-teacher match is due to similar personalities which is not that mutable.
 However, going the individual treatment route is no easy task for the teacher.

 To find answers requires a willingness to try new ways of teaching aside from the historical ones.
 For older adult students, I think it requires that the teacher acknowledge the fact that sometimes the student knows themself better than the teacher and thus, can suggest a perfect solution that works!
 If that is true. then the older "my way or the highway" teaching paradigm is surely passe.
 As Ristad says "there is no 'right' or 'wrong' mode, there are just different modes."